valensupport/valensupport.github.io/pages/web_services.md

 Authorization: username/password in base64
 ```

 The PWS Application requires data for each required relation inside an **inputs** node.
 For example, in Workers Compensation, we look for Insured and Class information.
 In order to handle multiple classes, the class information is nested inside the **input_child** node.
 A full example is provided in [Appendix A](#appendixA).
-More information about the fields is provided in the [Data Dictionary](#dataDict).
+More information about the fields is provided in the Data Dictionary available in the Profile page of your Valen account.
 The basic layout for Request and Response packets is this:

 ##### InsureRight Request Requirements
 ```xml